 We’ve put together a guide on exactly what you’ll need to install a USB outlet yourself.
 Before we get started, however, an important warning: Regulations governing electrical work in the home vary based on the country and state.
 Before following the steps below, please check that you are authorized to perform electrical maintenance in your area and that you have the safety tools needed to do so.

-1. Select a USB-equipped power outlet
+Step 1: Select a USB-equipped power outlet

 Keep in mind, however, that USB-equipped outlets are much deeper than regular designs due to the additional electronics that have to be packed in.
-This being the case, you’ll need around 3 inches depth in the wall to install your new outlet.
-Once you’ve scouted a location that’s ripe for upgrade, be sure to check the size of the junction box behind the outlet before making your purchase.
+This being the case, you’ll need around 3 inches of depth in the wall to install your new outlet.
+Once you’ve scouted a location that’s ripe for an upgrade, be sure to check the size of the junction box behind the outlet before making your purchase.

 Depending on your existing outlet, you may also need to pick up a wall plate to surround the sockets.
 The wall plate on our outlet has a horizontal bar between the outlets, which is where the new USB ports are going to be positioned.
-So, to accompany the USB-equipped outlet, we selected the Legrand Screwless Wall Plate, which matches in color and finish.
+So, to accompany the USB-equipped outlet, we selected the Legrand Screwless Wall Plate, which matches in color and finishes.